Urbanus is a ten-year-old child and the main star of the series. He is basically a brat.

-- Green-Eyed Monster: She can get jealous when she notices Urbanus is flirting with other women.
+- Green-Eyed Monster: She can get jealous if she notices Urbanus flirting with other women.

 - Heroic Sacrifice: In "Leute voor de Meute" Urbanus is tortured.
 Oktaviëtte sacrifices herself to save his life.
 She died and went to heaven.

-- Incorruptible Pure Pureness: She is genuinly kindhearted.
+- Incorruptible Pure Pureness: She is genuinely kindhearted.

 - Really Gets Around: Many men long for her, including Oliver Hardy in Heaven, but she remains dedicated to Urbanus.

 - Elmuh Fudd Syndwome: She pronounces the letters "L" and "R" as "W".

 - Named After Somebody Famous: She is named after Urbanus.